KhronosGroup/OpenXR-Tutorials/tutorial/2-setup.rst

 	:end-before: if (sessionStateChanged->state == XR_SESSION_STATE_STOPPING) {
 	:dedent: 16

-From the code that we copied in Chapter 2.1.3, we've assigned to ``XrSessionBeginInfo::primaryViewConfigurationType`` the ``m_viewConfiguration`` from the class, which in the case of this tutorial is ``XR_VIEW_CONFIGURATION_TYPE_PRIMARY_STEREO``.
+From the code that we copied in :ref:`Chapter 2.3.1 <2.3.1 xrPollEvent>`, we've assigned to ``XrSessionBeginInfo::primaryViewConfigurationType`` the value of ``XR_VIEW_CONFIGURATION_TYPE_PRIMARY_STEREO``.
 This specifies the view configuration of the form factor's primary display - For Head Mounted Displays, it is two views (one per eye).
+For the time being, we have defaulted to ``XR_VIEW_CONFIGURATION_TYPE_PRIMARY_STEREO``.
+In :ref:`Chapter 3.1.1 <3.1.1 View Configurations>`, we enumerate all the system's view configurations to pick a suitable one.

 If the ``XrSessionState`` changes to ``XR_SESSION_STATE_STOPPING``, the application should call ``xrEndSession()``.
 This means that the runtime has stopped the session either from a user's input or from some other reason, our application should respond by ending the session and freeing any resources.
-Below is a small excerpt from the code that we copied in Chapter 2.1.3.
+Below is a small excerpt from the code that we copied in :ref:`Chapter 2.3.1 <2.3.1 xrPollEvent>`.

 .. literalinclude:: ../Chapter2/main.cpp
 	:language: cpp